Everything About WordPress SEO

 What is WordPress?

 If you are even briefly active on the internet, you would have come across the term WordPress.You might have even used it at some point if you are a blogger or have attempted to make a website.
 For all those who aren’t aware of it, WordPress is nothing but a PHP framework software that helps in content management and easy website creation.
 WordPress was created with the aim to make a website.
 Blog formation and editing accessible for everyone, even the people who aren’t IT experts, and have the knowledge of coding.
 WordPress is also known for having varied template options, that can make you’re content look visually appealing.
 WordPress has come as a boon and changed the way that we look at blogging and website making.
-However, they’re are some WordPress SEO (Search Engine Optimization) considerations that need to be looked after, if you want to create a website that will have great traffic, and will be capable enough to support you’re business.
+However, their are some WordPress SEO (Search Engine Optimization) considerations that need to be looked after, if you want to create a website that will have great traffic, and will be capable enough to support you’re business.

 SEO- What is That?

 Understanding SEO completely might take a lot of research and experience.
 But even a brief knowledge of it will change the way you see Google and other search engines, especially when it comes to how they work.
 All the major Search Engines have a set of factors that they would consider “most relevant” and rank the website accordingly.
 SEO basically involves using the correct tools and techniques to increase the online visibility of any website.
 SEO considerations would include many things such as keyword integration, meta description, content weight, backlinks, anchor text, image alt attribute, image alt text, and so on.
 The person who creates the website has to be very careful while uploading any content, and ensure that it meets all the SEO requirements.
 This at times can be very time consuming and demands precision.
 Using WordPress make it much easier, as the essential fields are already given.